 * Initial approach last November was rebuffed

-BEIJING/FRANKFURT, Feb 24 (Reuters) - The chairman of Chinese carmaker Geely has built up an almost 10 percent stake in Daimler in a $9 billion bet that he can access the Mercedes-Benz owner's technology in the growing battle for the future of automotives.
+BEIJING/FRANKFURT, Feb 24 (Reuters) - Chinese carmaker Geely has built up an almost 10 percent stake in Daimler in a $9 billion bet by its chairman that he can access the Mercedes-Benz owner's technology in the growing battle for the future of automotives.

-The purchase by Li Shufu, Geely's founder and main owner, means China's largest privately-owned automaker is now Daimler's biggest shareholder.
+The purchase by Li Shufu, Geely's founder and main owner, means China's largest privately-owned automaker is now the biggest shareholder in Germany's Daimler.

 Geely said on Saturday there were no plans "for the time being" to raise the stake further.
-Instead, it will seek to forge an alliance with Daimler, which is developing electric and self-driving vehicles, to respond to the challenge from new competitors such as Tesla, Google and Uber, which are all working on their own new technology cars.
+Instead, it will seek to forge an alliance with Daimler, which is developing electric and self-driving vehicles, to respond to the challenge from new competitors such as Tesla, Google and Uber.

 "No current car industry player is likely to win this battle against the invaders from outside without friends.
 To achieve and assert technological leadership, one has to adapt a new way of thinking in terms of sharing and combining strength.
 My investment in Daimler reflects this vision," Li said.

-German state secretary at the economy ministry, Matthias Machnig, said EU trade ministers meeting informally next week in Sofia would discuss how better to protect strategically important European companies from unwanted investors.
+German state secretary at the economy ministry, Matthias Machnig, said separately that EU trade ministers meeting next week in Sofia would discuss how better to protect strategically important European companies from unwanted investors.

 "It is important that Europe keeps a close eye on which key European technologies foreign strategic investors are setting their sights on," he said.